 The second book which I only opened yesterday after the tumult of family visits over Christmas was subsiding a bit, was the one shown below.

 I know little of Dan Pearson’s garden design work, but a local friend and garden designer rates him very highly.
 Again I was struck by the image on the front taken by Dan after a visit to a Japanese moss garden.
 Many visitors to our garden comment on how our own copse garden has a Japanese feel or influence to it.
 This may well be the case, but it was in fact inspired by a walk through the local Brechfa Forest, where in the dense shade beneath tall firs and larches the ground is carpeted in springy moss, thriving in the damp acid environment.
-We achieved the same effect by painting the leggy grass beneath our larches with glypohosate to reveal the even lower growing moss.
+We achieved the same effect, years ago, by painting the leggy grass beneath our larches with glypohosate on a single occasion, to reveal the even lower growing moss.
 4 years on in the gloomy light of December, the effect is not dissimilar to the cover photo on Dan’s book.

 However we have tried to introduce a little colour even at this time of the year, to dispel the uniformity of greens and brown.
-A final amusing anecdote on our own mossy copse came courtesy of a BBC producer who did a recce with a researcher earlier this year, prior to possible inclusion of the garden in a new series.
+A final amusing anecdote on our own mossy copse came courtesy of a BBC producer who did a recce with a researcher earlier this year, prior to the possible inclusion of the garden in a new TV series.
 Walking ahead of me into this area of the garden and having already explained to us that she’d worked on a number of garden series for the BBC, she excitedly started asking what the wonderful green plant was that we’d used as groundcover.
-I looked around to see what she was tapping with her shoe…..
+I looked around to see what she was tapping with her shoe.
 The very same.
 “Moss”.
-I can report that the garden wasn’t chosen for the series, but what was I writing earlier about the demise of Botany and the rise of Media?
+I can report that the garden wasn’t chosen for the series, but what was I writing earlier about the demise of botany and the rise of media?

 Since this will be my last blog of 2011, I wish everyone who reads it a very Happy and Peaceful 2012.